PGScatalog/pgsc_calc/docs/how-to/bigjob.rst

           cluster settings that can be adapted instead of setting up a custom config using ``-c``

+.. warning:: You'll probably want to use ``-profile singularity`` on a HPC.
+The
+          pipeline requires Singularity v3.7 minimum.

 However, in general you will have to adjust the ``executor`` options and job resource allocations (e.g. ``process_low``).
 Here's an example for an LSF cluster: